How to protect your Bone Health during & after menopause

 About half of all women (and a third of men) over 60 years of age will have a diagnosed osteoporotic fracture during their lifetime.

-Am I adding to my risk?
+Am I adding to my risk of bone health issues?

 The risk factors associated with increased risk of fractures include:

 » excessive alcohol consumption (although women who drink red wine in moderation have a lower risk)

 » oestrogen deficiency in women (or testosterone deficiency in men)

 The average (Australian) woman has around 500mg of calcium in her diet and requires at least 1000mg per day (but more likely 1300mg per day).
 This can be difficult without supplementation.
 You need at least 3 servings of calcium rich food per day.